remuant/P1_AZMLND__Optimizing_a_Pipeline_in_Azure/README.md

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**

 ## Scikit-learn Pipeline
+The pipeline architecture:
+* including data,
-**Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**
+* hyperparameter tuning, and
+* classification algorithm.

 **What are the benefits of the parameter sampler you chose?**